COVID-19 Coronavirus Information from the City of King City

 - Read OHA's answers to frequently asked questions.

-- You can call 7 days a week, from 8 am to 11 pm, for answers to your basic COVID-19 questions, or visit www.211info.org.
+- Ask general questions about coronavirus by dialing 2-1-1.
+You can call 7 days a week, from 8 am to 11 pm, for answers to your basic COVID-19 questions, or visit www.211info.org.

 - Sign up online with the Oregon Health Authority.

 - Receive coronavirus updates through e-mail or text message.

 - Wash your hands for 20 seconds with soap and water

 - Take everyday precautions to keep space between yourself and others (3 feet)

 - Avoid close contact with people who are sick

 - Avoid touching your eyes, nose, and mouth with unwashed hands

 - Cover your coughs and sneezes with a tissue or with you sleeve

 - Wash your hands and stay home when you're sick – worth repeating

 - Consult CDC's travel website for any travel advisories and steps to protect yourself if you plan to travel outside of the US.